 Photo provided by Kim Lundgreen.
 Thanks, Kim!

-The new contract called for an immediate raise from $600 to $2,000 per week (the weeks being Monday through Saturday), with options over seven years to bring her up to $3,000 per week.
+The new contract called for an immediate raise from $600 to $2,000 per week (the workweek was Monday through Saturday), with options over seven years to bring her up to $3,000 per week.

 Thus, for seven years with at least forty weeks of work each year, MGM was willing to guarantee Judy a total salary of $680,000 for each of those seven years.